davidcockbill/habit_calendar/README.md

 Press the toggle button and the currently selected LED is toggled.
 You can toggle this selection on/off as many times as you wish; but a certain time after the press if there is no more activity on the button, then the selection moves onto the next day (wrapping to the next month as appropriate).

-Unlike Simone's there will be a February the 29th; but as there is no external time/date sync, the user will have to skip this on non-leap years.
+Unlike Simone's there is a February the 29th; but as there is no external time/date sync, the user will have to skip this on non-leap years.

 In normal operation, each day the user can just press the toggle button to light the LED for the day.